 Altimeter’s report is very comprehensive and well worth the time to read if you’re running an employee advocacy program or looking to launch one in the near future.
 For this post I wanted to highlight some of the key findings and takeaways from the report, and share some ideas on how you might put these learnings to work in your employee advocacy program.

 As mentioned, the report includes a lot of data and detail, including some very interesting insights around how consumers (potential buyers and hires) perceive employee advocacy.
 However, the following three findings were our main takeaways:

 - Employee advocacy programs are becoming the status quo – According to Altimeter, 90% of the brands they surveyed are already pursuing or have plans to pursue some form of employee advocacy.

 - Employee advocacy drives employee engagement – Employees who share company-endorsed content with their networks feel more connected and enthusiastic about the company where they work, according to Altimeter.

 - Employee advocacy drives recruitment and retention – Many reports (such as this one from Gallup) have called out that employee engagement levels are stagnant or on the decline.
 According to Altimeter, 30% of potential hires find job postings on social channels useful.

-Now, if you've been involved with an employee advocacy program for any amount of time over the last couple years you're probably thinking "Yeah, that's what I've been saying all along!".
-Us too, however there's nothing sweeter than a well-respected reasearch firm confirming these beliefes with emperical data!
+Now, if you’ve been involved with an employee advocacy program for any amount of time over the last couple years you’re probably thinking “Yeah, that’s what I’ve been saying all along!”.
+Us too, however there’s nothing sweeter than a well-respected research firm confirming these beliefs with empirical data!

 The reality is that employee advocacy, in a few short years, has become core part of many organizations’ marketing, sales, and hr functions.
 We’re seeing this across our customer base; the types of companies and the employee advocacy programs they’re rolling out today are far more diverse than they were even one year ago: